andrew-wilkes/godot-chess/README.md

 Checks are made for:
 * castling where a King is moved 2 steps horizontally
-* check of a Queen
+* check of a King
 * check mate
 * pawn promotion
 * valid moves